infoLab204/pseudoDB/tutorials/rice.md

 ## Part II: Data download
 1. Create the required directories
     a.
-If you are working with human data, create a directory named "rice" in your home directory.
+If you are working with rice data, create a directory named "rice" in your home directory.
 ___$mkdir rice___      <br>

     b.
 In the "rice" directory, create two sub-directories, "data" and "module" (see Fig. 1).